Android-for-Python/Android-for-Python-Users/README.md

 The MediaStore is a database, not a file system.
 The MediaStore is organized based on multiple root directories.
 For example 'Music', 'Movies', 'Pictures', 'Documents', and 'Downloads'.

-The MediaStore is accessed by copying a file to or from private storage.
-Because MediaStore files have no file path that Python requires to access a file.
+The MediaStore files are accessed using a *content uri*, not a file path.
+Python requires a file path to access a file, not a content uri.
+Content uris are obtained from Android OS apis, for example in the MediaStore api.

 "Are you telling me I can't ....?", I'm explaining that Android shared storage is different from our expectations, evolve or die out.